Synonyms and other taxonomic changes

 Arphia conspersa behrensi (Saussure) Strohecker, Middlekauff & Rentz.
 1968

-Nearly identical to A. sulphurea, but found on the west coast from the Bay area in California to southern Oregon (A. sulphurea is eastern).
+Nearly identical to A. sulphurea, but found on the west coast from the Bay area in California to southern Oregon (A. sulphurea is east from the Great Plains).

 A. ramona is found mostly further south, is somewhat larger, has hind wings almost always orange with dark band narrower, often interrputed near base of spur, and with narrower spur (more as in A. conspersa).
 It is not unlikely that A. ramona & A. behrensi are actually northern and southern variants of a single species, though this needs further study to determine.
 At present they seem distinct enough to consider as probably being different.

 Also very similar and closely related to A. conspersa, which replaces it eastward in drier areas east of the Sierras.
 That species has varied wing color, most often red to orange or pink where it approaches the distribution of A. behrensi) and wider front of fastigium.